USAJOBS/openopps-help/release-notes/index.md

 title: What's new with Open Opportunities
 ---

+## Changes made July 9, 2021
+### Sitewide enhancements
+#### User Profile

+* Added a new profile settings section to the profile page.
+* Added ability for users to hide fields from the profile.
+* Displayed hidden fields on user’s account setting page.
+* Renamed Biography field to **About Me** on profile page, banners, alerts, and modals.

+#### Discussion board

+* Fixed line spacing and padding to improve the layout of text.
+* Improved the breadcrumb on the discussion board pages.
+* Added time stamp to posts and comments.

+#### Other

+* Created a new tab to for the **What’s New** and **Latest achievement** sections.
+* Added LinkedIn URL to profile pages.
+* Fixed overlap of title headers and the saved star icon on Opportunity cards.

+#### Bug fixes

+* Fixed the ability for Community managers to see applicant list on active opportunities.
+* Fixed the “created/participated” column and allow for timely updates.
+* Fixed 508 discrepancies on **Stories** page, individual stories, **Manage opportunities**, and the **Manage users** page.

 ## Changes made June 25, 2021
 ### Sitewide enhancements
 #### Discussion Board updates